 SONNENFELD: You know, not enough, as it turns out.

 SAGAL: Apparently.
 Well, we have benefited from that I guess.
 So you're a Jewish kid, you grew up in New York with a Jewish mother.
 Whenever I've seen a photo of you, you're always wearing cowboy boots and a cowboy hat.

-SONNENFELD: Yes, you see, the truth is I embrace all thing cowboy.
+SONNENFELD: Yes, you see, the truth is I embrace all things cowboy.
 It's my way of trying to be manly.
 I often wear fake cowboy mustaches.

-SONNENFELD: You know, when you're on the set and it gets really boring, you say to the hair and makeup people, "hey, you got any interesting mustaches today?"
+SONNENFELD: You know, when you're on the set, and gets really boring, you say to the hair and makeup people: Hey, you got any interesting moustaches today?

 SAGAL: Have you ever actually spent time with or around actual cowboys doing cowboy things, riding and roping and stuff like that?